musty-codified/ProphiusLimitedAssessment/README.md

 ```

 ## Docker Compose ##
-Another alternative to run the application is to use the docker-compose.yml file, which is used to run multiple services in multiple containers.
+Or use the docker-compose.yml file, which is used to run multiple services in multiple containers.
 And to run the application, please execute the following command :

 ```